BradleyCodeU/microbit/README.md

 # Light Sensor Face

 This project will use the built-in light sensor (built into the LEDs).
+The "light level" variable can be found in the Input menu.
 On button A press, show a happy face if it is bright and a sad face if it is dark.

 Now, let's make a fidget cube out of the micro:bit.
 MAKE IT YOUR OWN: Create a unique output for each of the following inputs: